Mario Kart Wii: Gameplay

-The game features eight cups - sets of four different tracks - for a total of 32 unique tracks.
-Half of the courses are new, while the other half are remakes of courses from prior Mario Kart games.
+The game features eight cups—sets of four different tracks—for a total of 32 unique tracks.
+Like its predecessor Mario Kart DS, Mario Kart Wii has 16 new courses and 16 courses from prior Mario Kart games.

 Mario Kart Wii features multiple game modes: Grand Prix, Time Trials, Versus, and Battle.
 All modes support single-player gameplay; Versus and Battle support local multiplayer for up to four players, with or without computer-controlled players.
 In Grand Prix, the player participates in four three-lap races from one of eight cups against eleven opponents.
 The player is awarded points at the end of each race based on their ranking.
 The total number of points collected, among other factors, determines the player's overall rank.
 Versus mode is similar to Grand Prix, but the presented courses and items are configurable.
 In Time Trials, the player must quickly complete the race in the fastest time possible—there are no opponents or items except for three Mushrooms given at the start of each race.
 The player can compete against a ghost character, which mimics a player's movements from an earlier race.
-Ghost data can be saved in the Wii console memory.

 Battle mode is similar to that seen in previous installments in which players drive around an enclosed arena and attack each other using items.
 The players are divided into two teams, red and blue, and teammates cannot harm each other with their items.
 There are two variants of Battle mode available: Balloon Battle and Coin Runners.
 In Balloon Battle, each player's kart has three attached balloons.
 A player gains a point each time they pop or steal a balloon belonging to an opposing team player but loses a point each time they lose all balloons.
 In Coin Runners, the players collect coins scattered throughout the arena and attack opposing team members to make them drop coins.
 The team that has accumulated the most points or coins total when the three-minute time limit expires wins.
 There are ten arena courses available for Battle mode, which include five original courses and five retro courses.

 Online play via Nintendo Wi-Fi Connection was available until its discontinuation on May 20, 2014.
-Versus and Battle modes were available and supported up to twelve participants, and up to two players could connect and play from the same Wii console.
+Versus and Battle modes were available and supported up to 12 participants, and up to two players could connect and play from the same Wii console.
 Players could compete against random players from within the same region or from any continent, or could compete only against players registered as friends.
 At the end of each race or match, each player's VR (versus rating) or BR (battle rating) would change based on their final ranking.
-The Mario Kart Channel also offered additional online information, including regional or worldwide rankings for Time Trials, and monthly Nintendo sponsored tournaments with special objectives.
+The Mario Kart Channel also offered additional online information, including regional or worldwide rankings for Time Trials, and monthly Nintendo-sponsored tournaments with special objectives.